Prop 22 Protects Public Safety & Keeps our Roads Safe

-Improves the quality of app-based work by requiring app-based platforms to provide drivers: guaranteed minimum earnings, 30 cents per mile compensation, funding for health benefits for drivers who work at least 15 hours per week, medical and disability coverage for injuries and illnesses on the job, and protections against discrimination and sexual harassment.Prop 22 Implements Strong New Public Safety Protections
+Improves the quality of app-based work by requiring app-based platforms to provide drivers: guaranteed hourly earnings, per mile compensation towards expenses, funding for health benefits for drivers who work at least 15 hours per week, medical and disability coverage for injuries and illnesses on the job, and protections against discrimination and sexual harassment.Prop 22 Implements Strong New Public Safety Protections

 - Continuous background checks of drivers.

 - “Zero tolerance” policy that mandates prompt suspension of drivers – until further investigation - reasonably suspected to be under the influence of drugs or alcohol.

 - Requires app-based companies to provide law enforcement a 24/7 method to aid in investigations related to emergency situations and critical incidents.

 - Prohibits drivers from utilizing a rideshare platform if ever convicted of any violent felony, serious felony or any hate crime.